genepi/nf-gwas/docs/params/params.md

 # Parameters

-GWAS-regenie supports a range of parameters.
+nf-gwas supports a range of parameters.
 Please see below for all required and optional parameters.